Larcena Pennington Page: Marriage and family

-Kidnapped
+Kidnapping

 After they married, Larcena moved from the fort to Tucson, but her husband lived and worked at Canoa Ranch, south of present-day Green Valley.
 Canoa Ranch was owned by Bill Kirkland.
 Page lived there because it was only 13 miles east of Madera Canyon and the Santa Rita Mountains, where he and his partner, William Randall, had a small lumber mill at the canyon.
 There they processed pine trees to transport to Tucson by wagon for sale.

 Larcena was employed as a teacher for Kirkland's eleven-year-old ward, Mercedes Sais Quiroz.
 Eventually Larcena moved to Canoa Ranch with Mercedes, but she became ill, possibly with malaria.
 Page decided to move his wife and Mercedes out of the desert and into a cabin near the "Big Rock" at the lumber mill.
 He thought that the higher elevation would help Larcena recover.
 On March 15, 1860, Page and Randall picked up Larcena, Mercedes and their dog for the trip to the cabin by wagon.
 They headed west through the Santa Rita foothills toward Madera Canyon.

 They had nearly reached their destination when they decided to stop and rest for the night.
 This site was 2 miles south of the "Big Rock".
 They did not know that five Pinal Apache warriors were watching the camp from the surrounding hills.
 The next morning, Randall went out to hunt for breakfast and, at around 10:00 am, Page rode up the canyon to check on a load of lumber at the mill, leaving Larcena and Mercedes alone at camp.
 Larcena was alarmed by the dog barking and hearing Mercedes scream.
 The Apache first captured Mercedes and next entered Larcena's tent, removing her husband's revolver from her before she could shoot.